New Orleans, the Crescent City, nestled into a bend in the Mississippi, is truly wonderful — you might want to add it to your US bucket list.

 Keep covered and chilled.

-To make the Tomato and Chilli Sauce: Put the chillies, pepper, tomatoes and garlic into a stainless steel saucepan with the sugar, vinegar and water.
+Put the chillies, pepper, tomatoes and garlic into a stainless steel saucepan with the sugar, vinegar and water.

 Season and simmer for 10 minutes until reduced by half.